-Travelling with Intrepid is a little bit different.
-We endeavour to provide travellers with an authentic experience to remember, so we try to keep accommodation as unique and traditional as possible.
+Traveling with Intrepid is a little bit different.
+We endeavor to provide travelers with an authentic experience to remember, so we try to keep accommodation as unique and traditional as possible.

 Be welcomed into the home of a local family and experience the cuisine, culture and customs of Egypt firsthand during your stay.
 A truly authentic travel experience like no other.

-Pastry = 5 EGP
+A couple of pastries = 5 EGP

-Cup of coffee = 5 EGP
+Cup of tea = 1 EGP

 Absolutely.
-All passengers travelling with Intrepid are required to purchase travel insurance before the start of their trip.
+All passengers traveling with Intrepid are required to purchase travel insurance before the start of their trip.
 Your travel insurance details will be recorded by your leader on the first day of the trip.
 Due to the varying nature, availability and cost of health care around the world, travel insurance is very much an essential and necessary part of every journey.

 For more information on insurance, please go to: Travel Insurance

-Intrepid is committed to travelling in a way that is respectful of local people, their culture, local economies and the environment.
-It's important to remember that what may be acceptable behaviour, dress and language in your own country, may not be appropriate in another.
-Please keep this in mind while travelling.
+Intrepid is committed to traveling in a way that is respectful of local people, their culture, local economies and the environment.
+It's important to remember that what may be acceptable behavior, dress and language in your own country, may not be appropriate in another.
+Please keep this in mind while traveling.

-This animal hospital on the outskirts of Luxor treats, rehabilitates and feeds thousands of mistreated donkeys, mules, dogs, camels and other animals.
-Made up of a team of dedicated vets and volunteers, ACE also educates local people on appropriate animal care and welfare.
+The Intrepid Foundation provides travelers with an opportunity to give something back to the many wonderful communities we travel to.
+Animal Care in Egypt is an animal hospital on the outskirts of Luxor.
+It treats, rehabilitates and feeds thousands of mistreated donkeys, mules, dogs, camels and other animals.
+Made up of a team of dedicated vets and volunteers, Animal Care in Egypt also educates local people on appropriate animal care and welfare.